 Herpetology (Amphibians & Reptiles) at Carnegie Museum of Natural History

-Herpetology maintains a collection of more than 207,500 specimens and ranks as about the ninth largest amphibian and reptile collection in the United States.
-Ninety percent are fluid preserved; others are preserved as skeletons, skins, mounts, or cleared and stained preparations.
+Herpetology maintains a collection of more than 230,000 specimens and ranks as about the ninth largest amphibian and reptile collection in the United States.
+Ninety-five percent of the specimens are fluid preserved.
+Others are preserved as skeletons, skins, mounts, or cleared and stained preparations.

 The collection includes the largest and most complete collection of Pennsylvania amphibians and reptiles in existence and significant collections from adjacent states, particularly Virginia, West Virginia, and Maryland.
 There are specimens collected from all parts of the United States and most parts of the world including major accessions from the Caribbean, Mexico, Guatemala, Belize, Paraguay, northern South America, Spain, South Africa, Cameroon, India, and Sri Lanka.
 The collection of North American freshwater turtles is among the largest in the world.